starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ## VKB Devices

 > [!tip]
 > Wine 9.22+ has enabled HIDRAW for VKB devices.
 This removes the 79 button limit and may provide better device support.
-> To enable hidraw access to your VKB devices, create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
+To enable hidraw access to your VKB devices, create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
 > ```
 > # Set the "uaccess" tag for raw HID access for VKB Devices in wine
 > KERNEL=="hidraw*", ATTRS{idVendor}=="231d", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"
 > ```
 >
-> After adding the udev rule, the event joystick device may show in the wine joystick control panel, so you will want to disable those so that only the raw hid device is presented to SC.
-For VKB devices, they should have `Sim (C) Alex Oz` in the name.
+> After adding the udev rule, the event joystick device may still show in the wine joystick control panel.
+Disable those so that only the raw hid device is presented to SC.
+Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select the device(s) that has `Sim (C) Alex Oz` in the name, and click the Disable button.

 ## VKB Gladiator